-2. Purpose
+2. PURPOSE

 This guideline provides advice on the implementation of safe disposal of unusable unwanted pharmaceuticals.
-(Section 7.4 -List of unwanted pharmaceuticals)

 The best environmental option for pharmaceutical destruction is purpose-built high temperature incineration with adequate flue gas cleaning.
 However, this is not the only method that can be used to achieve adequate disposal.